axisgroup/design-process/CONTRIBUTING.md

 ## Make Changes in Your Branch
 You can create a new branch, which is essentially a duplicate of the repo for you, and make changes under your branch.
 Then submit a pull request, which is a request to merge your branch with the master branch.
 The design team will review the pull request and decide whether we should merge the branchs or not.

+* Create a branch
+  * Click on the Branch dropdown
+  * Type in a name for the branch: "New Branch"
+  * Click on "Create branch: New Branch"
+* Commit changes
+* Submit a pull request
+  * Click on new pull request button
+  * Select "Master" as base (should be default), and your branch as compare
+  * Click on create pull request button

 Here are some examples of changes you can make in your branch:

 #### Recommend a method